Home > About Us

 Director

-Indonesian citizen, 61 years old, serves as director with the main task of managing the financial management of the Company.
-Appointed as management of the Company at the AGMS on 25 August 2020 with a term of office until the end of the 2023 AGMS.
-Completed postgraduate education at the Indonesian Management Development Institute.
-Prior to this, he had a career in banking for 22 years in various national and foreign banks with his last position as Vice President and 6 years in a non-bank company.
+Indonesian citizen, 63 years old, serves as a director with the main task of managing the Company's financial management.
+Appointed as a manager of the Company at the AGMS on June 13, 2024 with a term of office until the end of the 2027 AGMS.
+Completed his postgraduate education at the Indonesian Management Development Institute.
+Previously, he had a career in banking for 22 years at various national and foreign banks with his last position as Vice President and 6 years of career in non-bank companies.
 Started his career in the Maspion business group since 2013, and concurrently serves as a Director at PT Alumindo Light Metal Industry, Tbk.
-During the 2021 financial year, he participated in training and seminars related to financial, banking and capital market strategies organized by Private Banks, Bank Indonesia and the Financial Services Authority (OJK).
-He has no affiliation with members of the Board of Commissioners or Board of Directors and Major Shareholders.
+During the 2024 financial year, he attended training and seminars related to financial strategy, banking and capital markets organized by Private Banks, Bank Indonesia and the Financial Services Authority (OJK).
+He has no affiliated relationship with members of the Board of Commissioners or Directors and Majority Shareholders.

 Cahyadi Salim